 The evil twin of instant gratification.
 Or the good one – depending on how you look at things.
 Is called delayed gratification.
 His distinctive traits?
 He’s boring.
 Astonishingly patient.
 And he doesn’t like marshmallows.

-Whenever an author mentions delayed gratification, resilience, grit, deliberate practice, or any other concept about resisting an impulse.
+Whenever an author mentions delayed gratification, resilience, grit, deliberate practice, crossing The Plateau of Latent Potential, or any other concept about resisting an impulse.
 I can assure you that the Marshmallow Experiment will unfold in the following pages.

 If you are still not familiar with this study – which will honestly surprise me.
 Let me give you a three-sentence summary:

 Researchers bring children to a room (one by one).
 Inside the room, there is a single marshmallow on a plate – nothing else to distract them.
 The researcher tells the kid – around the age of 5 – that he’ll leave the room now.
 Once he returns, if the child did not eat the marshmallow, then a reward with a second marshmallow will follow.
 If the child decides to eat the marshmallow before he returns, there will be no reward.
 After the brief overview, the researcher leaves the room.